Western Ranch Activities:

 Ever wonder how Stone Age people brought home dinner?
 Try your hand at throwing a dart with a throwing stick (atlatl) like the Paleo-Indians.
 Great fun and some get pretty good at it.
 Most are thankful that their dinner doesn’t depend upon their dart tossing skills!

 At Concho Hills we also have a small range where we can practice pistol shooting, rifle, or shotgun.
 (Ammunition cost is extra.)
 We do require certification of a basic firearms safety class or higher.
 Don’t have a certification?
 We can provide that!
-The NRA course takes about three hours and the course is included in our all-inclusive rate.
+The certified NRA basic pistol course takes about a day to complete, including the qualification shooting, and the NRA certified course is included in our all-inclusive rate.

 We always get a kick when the guests look up at night and gasp in awe of our night skies.
 There are no city lights to interfere with the viewing, and the Milky Way is bright during the new moon.
 Come see the stars that one cannot see around a city or town.
 Star Gazing is enjoyed by everyone.